Crimea on bumpy road to becoming a Russian province

 "Only 43 days have passed but ... we have stepped into a new phase of Crimea's history," Konstantinov told deputies - some of whom had been given Russian passports just two days earlier.

-Russia is also getting out its checkbook to bankroll Crimea, earmarking $7 billion in 2014 alone and vowing billions of dollars more investment on everything from higher pensions to a bridge linking the region to Russia.
+Russia is also getting out its chequebook to bankroll Crimea, earmarking $7 billion (4.16 billion pounds) in 2014 alone and vowing billions of dollars more investment on everything from higher pensions to a bridge linking the region to Russia.

 "With the high level of investment we expect, our economy will become self-sufficient.
 We don't want to be permanently economically dependent," Rustam Temirgaliyev, Crimea's First Deputy Prime Minister, told Reuters.